michaelblondin/automata/README.md

 * Chap.
 3, p.
 421, Exercise 75, solution: "is a bijection" should be "yields a bijection".
 * Chap.
 4, p.
 101, Solution 1: *MemNFA*$[A]$($q_0$, $t$) should be *MemNFA*$[A_p]$($q_0$, $t$).
 * Chap.
 5, p.
 122, last paragraph: **Join**($R$, $\textit{Id}_x$) should be **Join**($R$, $\textit{Id}_X$).
 * Chap.
+6, p.
+132, Definition 6.2, second item: $\delta$ should be $\delta_M$.
+* Chap.
+6, p.
+134, Definition 6.4, third item: "projection" should be "restriction".
+* Chap.
 7, p.
 170, Example 7.7: There is a missing transition and state.
 This run:

   $$[1,1,1] \xrightarrow{x=1} [2,1,1] \xrightarrow{y=1} [3,1,1] \xrightarrow{x\gets 0} [4,0,1] \xrightarrow{x = 0 \implies y \gets 1} [5,0,1]$$